Working part-time while you're studying is not just a good way to earn money but also to learn new skills and meet new people.

 Next steps

 Wondering how your part-time work can help you get a grad job in the future?
 York graduate Alex worked in retail while he studied and used his experience in job applications and interviews.
-Hear more from Alex on our What do you actually do? podcast and learn more about building up skills and experiences on Your career journey while at York.
+Listen to an excerpt from Alex's interview below and hear more on our What do you actually do? podcast.
+Learn about building up skills and experiences on Your career journey while at York.